 Put cooked lentils, mushrooms, 50 ml of olive oil and 3 tablespoons of soy sauce in a blender jug.
 This recipe can also be created by using the immersion blender but it takes quite longer.

 Blend everything until smooth.
 Stir often to mix all the ingredients well and blend again.
 Taste and add more soy sauce if you want your mushroom and lentil paté to be more salty.

 Baking your paté

-Pour the mixture into a rectangular (13 x 24 cm) baking pan covered with baking paper.
+Pour the mixture into a rectangular (me 13 x 24 cm) baking pan covered with baking paper.
 Flatten the surface with a spoon and bake in a preheated static oven at 180 °C for about 45 minutes (10 more minutes if you prefer your paté to be more dry).

-Remove from the oven, let it cool down slightly and remove it from the pan (otherwise it becomes too soft due to the condensation that is created inside the pan) and serve both hot and cold.
+Remove from the oven, let it cool down slightly and remove it from the pan (otherwise it becomes too soft due to the condensation that creates inside the pan) and serve both hot and cold.
 It becomes easier to cut the paté once it becomes completely cold.
 It can be heated in a frying pan or it can be directly spread over a crispy bruschetta.
-To be kept in the refrigerator and to be consumed within a few days.
+To be kept in the refrigerator and to be eaten within a few days.

 lot of love.
 B.

 p.s.
 If you are looking for another amazing vegetarian recipe with lentils you shoul also try my Curry with lentils and coconut milk.

 This recipe was born thanks to the collaboration with Bartolini – an Italian company that produces high quality food products: extra virgin olive oil, pasta, legumes and cereals, polenta and flour.